Fine & Performing Arts

 6th Grade Band

 6th grade band students are usually in their second year of instruction.
 However, beginners are welcome to join with permission from the band teacher.
-The entire band meets three-40 minute periods per week and small group/individual instruction is provided as needed/requested during lunch recess times.
+The entire band meets three 45 minute periods per week.
 This band participates in KWCS Christmas and Spring Band Concerts and marches in the Hazel Dell Parade with the 7th-8th grade band.
 In April they attend a band clinic at George Fox University, followed by a trip to Wings & Waves Waterpark.
-They are invited to participate in the LCRMEA Solo/Ensemble Festival hosted by a local public school each May.
+All 6th grade band students are invited to participate in the LCRMEA Solo/Ensemble Festival hosted by a local public school each May.

 7th-8th Grade Band